Facilitator Preparation Guide

 a.
 Whether to watch the films together

-A key decision is whether the dialogue circle watches the assigned films together and then discusses them, or whether participants watch the films on their own at home and then gather as a circle to discuss in the following session.
-The password for accessing the films can be shared with dialogue circle members so they can stream them online at home for viewing.
+A key decision is whether the dialogue circle watches the assigned films together and then discusses them, or whether participants watch the films on their own and then gather as a circle to discuss in the following session.
+The password for accessing the films is meant to be shared with dialogue circle members so they can stream them online at home.
 Note: Please familiarize yourself with the restrictions that exist as part of The Episcopal Church’s licensing of the films and readings (which are explained in a section of the “Participant Preparation Guide”), and take leadership in making sure participants abide by them.

-Watching the films together provides the opportunity to discuss them when participants are likely feeling the height of the emotional and spiritual impact of the film(s).
+Watching the films together, even on Zoom, provides the opportunity to discuss them when participants are likely feeling the height of the emotional and spiritual impact of the film(s).
 But this requires scheduling longer sessions, or curtailing dialogue time, relatively speaking.
-Watching the films at home allows for more time for dialogue during sessions.
+Watching the films individually allows for more time for dialogue during sessions.
 Some people also prefer to have time to “digest” films before talking about them.

-Another option is to do a hybrid: periodically opting to watch films together and, otherwise, watching them at home.
-Since there are some sessions that have two (shorter) films assigned, those could be occasions for watching one at home and one together.
+Another option is to do a hybrid: periodically opting to watch films together and, otherwise, watching them individually.
+Since there are some sessions that have two (shorter) films assigned, those could be occasions for watching one individually and one together.

 An additional option is to create “buddies” or smaller sub-circles.
-People could plan to watch the films at home with one, two, or three fellow participants – thereby getting an opportunity for immediate heart-to-heart processing, prior to being in dialogue with the larger circle.
-This can be useful if some participants don’t have the necessary technology at home for optimal viewing.
+People could plan to watch the films with one, two, or three fellow participants – thereby getting an opportunity for immediate heart-to-heart processing, prior to being in dialogue with the larger circle.

 b.
 Frequency of sessions